natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/EC2.md

 ## EC2 Hibernate
   - Option other than stopping or terminating an instance
   - RAM state is preserved in an encrypted and written in the root EBS volume where the EBS volume is what is encrypted.
+The EC2 Instance Volume Type has to be an EBS volume.
   - Used for long running processes, saving the RAM state, or if you have services that take a lot of time to initialize
   - Instance RAM size should be less than 150 GB
   - works for many OSs, instance families, AMIs, ondemand, reserved, and spot instances.